Join the AI Workshop and learn to build real-world apps with AI. A hands-on, practical program to level up your skills.

 It builds on the foundations laid by HTTP/2 but introduces significant changes, primarily by shifting from TCP (Transmission Control Protocol) to QUIC (Quick UDP Internet Connections) as the underlying transport protocol.

-This means that HTTP/3 will be based on a completely different tech stack compared to HTTP/2 and HTTP.
+This means that HTTP/3 is based on a completely different tech stack compared to HTTP/2 and HTTP.

 HTTP/3 offers several enhancements: